peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public PeterO.Cbor.CBORObject Add(
         PeterO.Cbor.CBORObject obj);

  Adds a new object to the end of this array.
 (Used to throw ArgumentNullException on a null reference, but now converts the null reference to CBORObject.Null, for convenience with the Object overload of this method).

  NOTE: This method can't be used to add a tag to an existing CBOR object.
-To create a CBOR object with a given tag, call the `CBORObject.FromObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.
+To create a CBOR object with a given tag, call the  `CBORObject.FromObjectAndTag` CBORObject.FromObjectAndTag method and pass the CBOR object and the desired tag number to that method.

  The following example creates a CBOR array and adds several CBOR objects, one of which has a custom CBOR tag, to that array.
 Note the chaining behavior made possible by this method.

     CBORObject obj = CBORObject.NewArray() .Add(CBORObject.False)
             .Add(CBORObject.FromObject(5)) .Add(CBORObject.FromObject("text
             string")) .Add(CBORObject.FromObjectAndTag(9999, 1));

+CBORObject obj = CBORObject.NewArray() .Add(CBORObject.False) .Add(CBORObject.FromObject(5)) .Add(CBORObject.FromObject("text string")) .Add(CBORObject.FromObjectAndTag(9999, 1));

  <b>Parameters:</b>

  * <i>obj</i>: The parameter  <i>obj</i>
  is a CBOR object.

 <b>Return Value:</b>